devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 Stories are observable changes that have clear acceptance criteria, and can be completed in less than two days.
 Stories are made up of one or more tasks.

-Typic al problems teams experience with work decomposition are:
+Typic al problems teams experience with decomposition are:

 - [Stories are too big](../story-slicing)
 - [Stories are too complex](../complexity-workbreakdown)